 Britain has a proud engineering heritage.
 We lead the world in sectors like aerospace and automotive.
 The profession continues to thrive today, delivering huge economic benefits to our country.
-However, there is a shortfall in qualified engineering graduates and skilled technicians.
-Moreover, there is a lack of diversity in the workforce.
+However, there is a shortfall of young people applying for engineering courses and engineering jobs.

-Through the Year of Engineering, HM Government aims to change that.
-The Year of Engineering is a national campaign to increase awareness and understanding of what engineers do among young people aged 7-16, as well as their parents and teachers.
+Through the This is Engineering campaign, we are changing young people’s perceptions, so they can understand what engineering is and that it’s a career path open to them.
 The campaign will encourage young people from all backgrounds to take a closer look at engineering, challenging stereotypes and showcasing the variety and creativity of this forward-looking and innovative sector.

 Where's the Engineering in that?

-As part of our support for the Year of Engineering, we’re delighted to launch our brand new Where’s the Engineering in that? teaching resources from the BP Educational Service.
+As part of our support we wanted to highlight our amazing Where’s the Engineering in that? teaching resources from the BP Educational Service.

-Our latest videos for 11 to 14s explore curriculum science at the theme park:
+Our videos have been designed for students aged 11-14 to explore curriculum science at the theme park:

-How do roller coasters get to the top of the ride?
-This video explains how to calculate work done and why it is important in real life.
+How do rollercoasters get to the top of the ride?
+This video explains how to calculate this action and why it is important in real life.